Bealee444/Campaign_Finance_Data_ML_and_Visualization_Project/README.txt

+VIEW a youtube description of this project: https://youtu.be/3rqjBs0xfLk?si=PuLKbtzniNR1GxeB
 // DESCRIPTION //
 Algorithm:
 This part of the package creates a network, treating each unique donor/recipient pair as an edge and applying some filters detailed in our paper.
 Using a plot of the eigen-spectrum of the resulting adjacency matrix, we attempt to discover a hierarchical structure which informs a spectral fuzzy-c-means clustering of the nodes in the network.
 The resulting clusters can be sorted into parents and children using the final jaccard similarity comparisons.